TaliaferroLab/OINC-seq/README.md

 ...
 ```

-This structure can be automatically acheived by running `alignAndQuant.py` in `workingdir` once for each sample.
-Following this, the samples are ready to be analyzed with `pigpen.py`.
+This structure can be automatically acheived by running `alignAndQuant` in `workingdir` once for each sample.
+Following this, the samples are ready to be analyzed with `pigpen`.

 For example:

-`python alignAndQuant.py --forwardreads reads.r1.fq.gz --reversereads reads.r2.fq.gz --nthreads 32 --STARindex <STARindex> --salmonindex <salmonindex> --samplename sample1`
+`alignAndQuant --forwardreads reads.r1.fq.gz --reversereads reads.r2.fq.gz --nthreads 32 --STARindex <STARindex> --salmonindex <salmonindex> --samplename sample1`

 `STARindex` and `salmonindex` should be created according to the instructions for creating them found [here](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) and [here](https://salmon.readthedocs.io/en/latest/).